INSTRUCTIONS FOR THAWING AND PLATING OF CELLS

 4. Prepare your flask(s):

-· Pipette Attachment Factor™ onto growth surface of flask ensuring full coverage (5mL per T-75 flask); wait ~5 seconds and then remove and discard.
+· Pipette Attachment Factor™ onto growth surface of flask ensuring full coverage (5mL per T-75 flask); wait ~30 seconds or more and then remove and discard

-· When preparing multiple flasks, you can use the same Attachment Factor™ sequentially in each flask.
+· When preparing multiple flasks, you can use the same Attachment Factor™ sequentially for up to 4 flasks.

-· Place prepared flask(s) into 37oC incubator to maintain temperature.
+· Add Place prepared flask(s) into 37oC incubator to maintain temperature.

 Procedure for Thawing and Plating Cells:

 1. Careful observation is required here.
-Thaw the cryopreserved vial to 0oC in your 37oC water bath.
+Thaw the cryopreserved vial for less than 1 minute in your 37oC water bath.
 Make certain that the water does not reach the cap of the vial.

-· The goal is to maintain the temperature of the cells in the vial at <0oC until the moment they are placed into the 37oC medium in the culture flask.
+· The goal is to maintain the temperature of the cells in the vial at <0C until the moment they are placed into the 37oC medium in the culture flask.

-2. As soon as the vial has thawed, immediately disinfect the outside of the vial with the ethanol solution and move under the hood.
+2. As soon as half of the vial has thawed, immediately disinfect the outside of the vial with the ethanol solution and move under the hood.

-3. Using your bulb top transfer pipette, carefully remove the entire volume of cells from the vial and add to the ice-cold 14mL medium in the conical tube.
+3. Using your bulb top transfer pipette, carefully remove the entire volume of cells from the vial and add to the pre-warmed medium in the conical tube.

-· For best results after transferring the cells, wash the inside of the vial with some of the medium from the conical tube in order to get as many cells out as possible
+· For best results after transferring the cells, wash the inside of the vial with some of the medium from the conical tube to get as many cells out as possible.

-4. Perform a cell count and check cell viability to determine how many cells to add to your flask(s) later.
+4. Perform a cell count and check viability to determine how many cells to add to your flask(s) later.
+Take 10-20µL for the cell count.
+Cap the conical tube and place in cooled swing bucket centrifuge.
+Centrifuge at 500-900 g and 4C for 5-10 min.

-9. Pipette 200uL of CultureBoost™ onto the cell pellet and lightly flick with your finger in order to loosen the pellet and gently mix the CultureBoost™ with the cells.
-Allow the mixture to sit for not more than 10 seconds.
+7. Pipette 200uL of CultureBoost™ onto the cell pellet and lightly flick with your finger to loosen the pellet and gently mix the CultureBoost™ with the cells.
+Allow the mixture to sit for no more than 10 seconds.

-10. Re-suspend the cells in the appropriate amount of warm (37oC) growth medium using a serological pipette (e.g. 2mL).
-Gently draw the cell suspension up and down in order to mix and break up any cell aggregates.
+8. Re-suspend the cells in the appropriate amount of warm (37oC ) growth medium using a serological pipette (e.g. 2mL).

-12. Transfer the entire volume of cell suspension into your prepared flask(s) and place into 37oC incubator.
+10. Transfer the entire volume of cell suspension into your prepared flask(s) and place into 37oC CO2 incubator.